lotcz/theSeed/doc/beehive.md

 Demo
 ----
--

 - mobile widgets (performance?, improve image rendering?, replace SVG.js?)
-- heal by eating honey, packed in doses or feeded from honeymaker
 - better death (place sprite immediately and then follow it with camera so it behaves the same)
 - rotate objects when rolling and keep rotation
 - when crawling, pull item behind